theory-and-computation/CA-maturation/README.md

-# HIV-1 Capsid Shape Changes
+# HIV-1 Capsid Protein Maturation

 Simulations and analysis tools for studying how the HIV-1 capsid protein changes shape during virus maturation.